openwdl/wdl/modules/SPEC.md

 The `<dep-name>` component must satisfy the dependency-name grammar described in [Dependencies](#dependencies); engines normalize it (replacing `-` with `_`) before looking up the dependency.
 Each component of `<sub-path>` must be a valid WDL identifier, per the symbolic module path grammar in [`SPEC.md`](../SPEC.md).
 Empty components, leading or trailing `/`, `.`, `..`, whitespace, null bytes, and any other character not permitted in a WDL identifier are themselves not permitted in a symbolic module path.

+Sub-path components are matched against file and directory names with the same normalization applied to `<dep-name>`: a component matches a directory entry whose name, after replacing every `-` with `_`, equals the component (with `.wdl` appended for the final component).
+The component `my_task` therefore matches either `my_task.wdl` or `my-task.wdl`.
+If more than one entry in the same directory matches a component, resolution fails with an ambiguity error naming the matching entries.

 A sub-path may not escape the dependency's module folder.
 The identifier-only component rule already forbids `..`, so a path such as `samtools/../another_file` is rejected at parse time rather than being resolved against the surrounding repository.
 This guarantee is normative: engines may rely on it to fetch only the module folder—via sparse Git checkout, partial clone, or any other mechanism that omits the rest of the repository—without risk that a symbolic import will later require content outside that folder.

 Sub-path resolution is a direct file lookup.
 Intermediate directories along the sub-path do not need to contain `module.json` files, and any nested `module.json` files that happen to be present along the way are ignored.

 If the manifest's `exclude` field matches the path that resolution would otherwise read—either the entrypoint file for a root module import or `<sub-path>.wdl` for a sub-path import—the engine must treat the import as unresolvable and surface a missing-file error that names the path.
-The file's presence on disk is irrelevant; an excluded path is not part of the module's public import surface.
+The file's presence on disk is irrelevant; an excluded path is not part of the module's public import surface. `exclude` is an import-surface policy, not a filesystem security boundary: it controls resolution through symbolic module paths, but it does not hide bytes from a user who already has direct access to the module source.
 Excluding the entrypoint therefore makes root module imports of that dependency fail while leaving non-excluded files reachable by sub-path.
 Quoted imports inside the module (e.g., the entrypoint's own `import "helper.wdl"`) are file-relative and are unaffected by `exclude`.

 Path components are case-sensitive.
 A symbolic path whose resolved file does not exist on disk is a resolution error; the engine must surface an appropriate error.